MiFID1 is the EU framework for the regulation of investment firms carrying out investment services.

 - A preliminary meeting with the Central Bank to discuss the applicant's business objectives and how these fit within the MiFID regime;

-- Review of the application by the Central Bank and final decision.
+- Review of the application by the Central Bank and a final decision.

-Once authorised in one EU member state, an investment firm can very easily "passport" its services (by way of establishing a branch or through the freedom of services) into other EU member states.
+Once authorised in one EU member state, an investment firm can easily "passport" its services (by way of establishing a branch, through the freedom of services or through the appointment of local tied agents) into other EU member states.

 - Capacity to provide investment services.
 The applicant's constitutional documents must give it sufficient capacity to conduct investment services;

 - Minimum capital.
 The applicant must have sufficient regulatory capital;